Nordjylland Power Station: History

 The first unit at the site became operational in 1967, under the association "I/S Nordjyllands Elektricitetsforsyning".

 Its original name from the opening was "Vendsysselværket", and build to burn oil from the start, but prepared for reconstruction to also burn coal.

 The power plant has 3 coal fired boilers and a gas turbine.
 The gas turbine has an output of 25 MW and entered service in 1977, while unit 2, which went also in 1977 has a maximum production capacity of electricity of 305 MW and heat of 42 MJ/s.
 Unit 3, which entered service in 1998, has a maximum production capacity of 411 MW and a maximum heat production capacity of 490 MJ/s.
 It uses a 170.1 m tall flue gas stack, while Units 1 and 2 and the gas turbine use 112.17 m tall stacks.
 Unit 3 was the first power plant in Denmark with a SNOX-system for exhaust cleaning.

 The produced heat is used for district heating of Aalborg.

 An electric boiler for district heating was inaugurated in January 2018.
-It can convert 35 MW from electricity to heated water, and can act as an back-up heating source for the district heating system.
+It can convert 35 MW from electricity to heated water, and can act as a back-up heating source for the district heating system.
 This electric boiler was envisioned in 2017 to replace some of the use of methane gas and oil for the district heatings backup needs, and sell regulations services for the electricity market.

 Plant owner Aalborg Forsyning has said the power plant will stop using coal in 2028.